 Select a site that is in full sun with loose, well-draining soil.
-Plant the peanut seeds three weeks after the last frost and once the soil has warmed to at least 60 F. (16 C.).
+Plant the peanut seeds three weeks after the last frost and once the soil has warmed to at least 60 degrees F. (16 C.).
 Also, soak the seeds overnight in water to promote more rapid germination.
-Then sow them to a depth of 2 inches (5 cm.), 4-6 inches apart (10-15 cm.).
-Seedlings will appear about a week after planting and will continue to grow slowly for the next month.
+Then sow them to a depth of 2 inches (5 cm.), 4 to 6 inches apart (10-15 cm.).
+Seedlings will appear around a week after planting and will continue to grow slowly for the next month.
 If frost is a concern at this time, cover the seedlings with plastic row covers.

 To start the peanut seeds indoors, fill a large bowl 2/3 full of moist potting soil.
 Place four peanut seeds on the top of the soil and cover them with another inch or so of soil (2.5 cm.).
 When the plants have sprouted, transplant them outside as above.

-Peanuts should be watered regularly by deeply soaking the plants 1-2 times per week.
-Watering is most crucial at 50-100 days from sowing when the pods are growing near the soil’s surface.
+Peanuts should be watered regularly by deeply soaking the plants one to two times per week.
+Watering is most crucial at 50 to 100 days from sowing when the pods are growing near the soil’s surface.
 As the plants become ready for harvest, allow the soil to dry out; otherwise, you’ll find yourself with dozens of sprouting mature peanuts!

 Harvest your peanuts, or legumes, for roasting, boiling, or grounding into the best peanut butter you’ve ever eaten.